FOCUS-VinFast's new sales approach has US car dealers cautious but interested

 "Is there room for more brands?
 Yeah, there probably is.
 It's just too early to tell," said George Glassman, president of Glassman Automotive Group, which sells five automotive brands outside Detroit.
 "I'd need to see more before I could make an intelligent decision."

 VinFast made its U.S. market debut on Tuesday and shares soared, at one point giving the startup a market valuation of $85 billion - far higher than that of Ford F.N or General Motors GM.N at the time.
-Since then, VinFast shares have retreated, and were down 17.2% at $24.92 at midday on Thursday.
+Since then, VinFast shares have retreated, and were down 33.6% at $20 as of Thursday's close.

 As VinFast ramps up efforts, it faces tough tests.
 The new hybrid sales plan is just another challenge and the luxury carmaker is already talking to dealers.